argilla-io/distilabel/docs/sections/pipeline_samples/examples/llama_cpp_with_outlines.md

 Generate RPG characters following a `pydantic.BaseModel` with `outlines` in `distilabel`.

-This script makes use of [`LlamaCppLLM`][distilabel.models.llamacpp.LlamaCppLLM] and the structured output capabilities thanks to [`outlines`](https://outlines-dev.github.io/outlines/welcome/) to generate RPG characters that adhere to a JSON schema.
+This script makes use of [`LlamaCppLLM`][distilabel.models.llms.llamacpp.LlamaCppLLM] and the structured output capabilities thanks to [`outlines`](https://outlines-dev.github.io/outlines/welcome/) to generate RPG characters that adhere to a JSON schema.

 ![Arena Hard](../../../assets/pipelines/knowledge_graphs.png)

-It makes use of a local model which can be downloaded using curl (explained in the script itself), and can be exchanged with other `LLMs` like [`vLLM`][distilabel.models.vllm.vLLM].
+It makes use of a local model which can be downloaded using curl (explained in the script itself), and can be exchanged with other `LLMs` like [`vLLM`][distilabel.models.llms.vllm.vLLM].

 ???
 Run